ericfouillet/twitlist/README.md

 - In _cmd_: `go run local.go`
 - The REST API is available at localhost:8080/lists

+The application can also be deployed in Google App Engine (see in cmd/app.yaml)

 ## Dependencies

 This depends on a slightly modified version of [Anaconda](https://github.com/ChimeraCoder/anaconda), to add missing API calls.
 It is forked under my account.